Horticulture Soil | Gardening soil vs Topsoil mix

 The porous micro-surface texture and interior porous structure of expanded clay resist clogging and provides superior aeration that promotes growth of delicate, fine root systems.
 A healthy soil profile can be difficult to maintain.
 Since most soils consist of solid particles, water and air, it is necessary to maintain a careful balance of these elements to establish a healthy root system.
 Generally, a good soil profile is approximately 25% water, 25% air and 50% solid particulate matter.
 However, when soils are compacted an imbalance occurs.
 Solid particles are pressed together, and water and air are squeezed out.
 Blending expanded clay with your soil mix easily and economically restores and maintains this delicate balance.
 As other advantage, the soil weight will be reduced by this lightweight soil mix, therefore it is opportunities offered for reduced dead load of grass or landscapes area on the floors and obviously, earthquake load of structure.
 As a result, expanded clay has a great capacity for absorbing and storing water.
 As the soil dries this stored water migrates back to the soil helping to maintain optimum moisture levels.

-Mixtures of Expanded Clay Aggregate (ECA) (2-8mm) +Soil + Organic Manure in equal portion, has been used to improve the soil structure of nurseries.
+Mixtures of Expanded Clay Aggregate (ECA®) (2-8mm) +Soil + Organic Manure in equal portions have been used to improve the soil structure of nurseries.